 Yes, there are standards and requirements that are set by PBS.
 For the latest information, please review the PBS Producer’s Handbook.
 A version of the book is available online at www.pbs.org/producers/redbook/.

-All programs must be broadcast on public television and/or its platforms within the U.S and its territories.
-These programs will not be eligible for broadcast to any other network, television station or cable channel within the U.S. Producers looking to secure broadcasts on foreign television and/or platforms must receive prior approval from LPB.
-If your project is selected for funding, you will be required to grant certain rights to LPB, including exclusive domestic public television distribution rights (usually six public television releases over four years.)
-After these rights expire, they revert back to the copyright owner and will be free to explore distribution in all markets.
+All programs must be broadcast on public television and/or its platforms within the U.S and its territories possessions, embassies and bases (the “LPB Territory”) on an exclusive basis during the LPB Term in the LPB Territory.
+These programs will not be eligible for broadcast, streaming or exhibition on any other platform or any other network, television station, cable channel or streaming service within the LPB Territory during the LPB Term.
+Filmmakers looking to secure broadcasts on foreign television and/or platforms must receive prior approval from LPB.
+After expiration of the LPB Term , all distribution rights granted to LPB shall revert back to the copyright owner and will be free to explore distribution in all markets.